lauracutting/typetune/_posts/2020-10-23-minimalist-album-covers.md

 ![Channel Orange - Frank Ocean, 2012](../uploads/channel.jpg "Channel Orange - Frank Ocean, 2012")

 Although Ocean's cover encapsulates a similar level of simplicity to the white album, the bright orange (#ff6700) used for the background and more chunky fonts make its appearance more playful.
-'Channel' has been super imposed in the lower-case cooper black font
+'Channel' has been super imposed in the lower-case cooper black font which lays its roots in classic hip hop and r&b, perhaps paying tribute to those who came before him.